NL: What piece of advice would you give to your previous self?

 NW: Surround yourself with other musicians and artists that inspire you.
 Never be musically arrogant, there are always more things to learn and new ways to approach a piece.

-Violinist Nicholas Wright takes to the stage with soprano Robyn Driedger-Klassen and pianist Grace Huang on April 10, 2018 at The Fox Cabaret.
+Violinist Nicholas Wright took to the stage with soprano Robyn Driedger-Klassen and pianist Grace Huang on April 10, 2018 at The Fox Cabaret.

-Pianist Nicole Linaksita will step into the spotlight with clarinetist Liam Hockley and Composer & Sound Artist Nancy Tam for Emerge on Main on April 24, 2018 at The Fox Cabaret.
+Pianist Nicole Linaksita stepped into the spotlight with clarinetist Liam Hockley and Composer & Sound Artist Nancy Tam for Emerge on Main on April 24, 2018 at The Fox Cabaret.